-- 8.4 In the event a pharmacist receives a request for a prescription refill and the pharmacist is unable to readily obtain refill authorization from the prescriber, the pharmacist may dispense a one-time emergency refill of up to a 72-hour supply of the prescribed medication, providing that: - (1) The prescription is not for a drug in schedule II appearing in Chapter 21-28 of the Rhode Island General Laws, as amended; - (2) The medication is essential to the maintenance of life or to the continuation of therapy of a chronic condition; - (3) In the pharmacist's professional judgment, the interruption of therapy might reasonably produce undesirable health consequences or may cause physical or mental discomfort; and - (4) The dispensing pharmacist notifies the prescriber of the emergency dispensing within a reasonable time after such dispensing. - (5) For medications that are pre-packaged in a unit-of-use container that do not conform with a seventy-two (72) hour supply, the pharmacist shall dispense the smallest unit of use to the patient.
+- 8.5 In the event a pharmacist receives a request for a prescription refill and the pharmacist is unable to readily obtain refill authorization from the prescriber, the pharmacist may dispense a one-time emergency refill of up to a 72-hour supply of the prescribed medication, providing that: - (1) The prescription is not for a drug in schedule II appearing in Chapter 21-28 of the Rhode Island General Laws, as amended; - (2) The medication is essential to the maintenance of life or to the continuation of therapy of a chronic condition; - (3) In the pharmacist's professional judgment, the interruption of therapy might reasonably produce undesirable health consequences or may cause physical or mental discomfort; and - (4) The dispensing pharmacist notifies the prescriber of the emergency dispensing within a reasonable time after such dispensing. - (5) For medications that are pre-packaged in a unit-of-use container that do not conform with a seventy-two (72) hour supply, the pharmacist shall dispense the smallest unit of use to the patient. - (6) For an emergency prescription refill, there shall be appropriate documentation in the

-PART III PHARMACIES: LICENSURE REQUIREMENTS
+PART III Pharmacies: Licensure Requirements